-The following workshops will be offered via zoom.
-Dates TBD.
+The following workshops will be offered via Zoom.

 Getting Your Book Published: Demystifying the Process - this workshop features a panel of editors and authors who discuss and offer advice on the exciting and sometimes confusing experience of publishing your first book with an academic press.
-(Fall 2021)
+(Fall 2021, Date TBD)

 Publishing Your Second Book: Faculty and Editors Demystify the Process - After you publish the first book, it should be easy, right?
 Not always.
 What is involved in pitching a second book to a press, and should you consider less traditional academic presses or trade presses?
 This workshop covers such topics as the book proposal, choosing a press, peer review advice, and marketing strategies.
-(Spring 2021)
+(April 13, 2021)

 Scholarly Writing Retreats

-Spring 2021 - OFD has suspended in-person programming, until we can safely convene in groups.
+OFD has suspended in-person programming until we can safely convene in groups.
 We look forward to hosting the following retreats in the future.

 Semester-Launch Scholarly Writing Retreats